bigpannard/easy_messages/README.md

 serveur.start()
 ```

 * MessageReceived_handler: If you link this handler, you receive the message when the server catch it.
-This handler return nothing adn manage 2 arguments:
+This handler return nothing and manage 2 arguments:
     * address: tuple value contains ip adresse and connect port to respond
     * message: Message object who should checked